isudzumi/credit-editor/README.md

 # CREDIT EDITOR

-Make it easy to type staff credits of videos.
+Make it easy for someone to type staff credits of videos.

 ## Installation